reactjs/react.dev/beta/src/pages/apis/react-dom/hydrate.md

 * `domNode`: A [DOM element](https://developer.mozilla.org/en-US/docs/Web/API/Element) that was rendered as the root element on the server.

+* **optional**: `callback`: A function.
+If passed, React will call it after your component is hydrated.

 #### Returns {/*returns*/}

-`hydrateRoot` returns null.
+`hydrate` returns null.

 #### Caveats {/*caveats*/}
-* `hydrate()` expects the rendered content to be identical with the server-rendered content.
+* `hydrate` expects the rendered content to be identical with the server-rendered content.
 React can patch up differences in text content, but you should treat mismatches as bugs and fix them.
 * In development mode, React warns about mismatches during hydration.
 There are no guarantees that attribute differences will be patched up in case of mismatches.
 This is important for performance reasons because in most apps, mismatches are rare, and so validating all markup would be prohibitively expensive.
-* You'll likely have only one `hydrateRoot` call in your app.
+* You'll likely have only one `hydrate` call in your app.
 If you use a framework, it might do this call for you.
-* If your app is client-rendered with no HTML rendered already, using `hydrateRoot()` is not supported.
-Use [createRoot()](/apis/createRoot) instead.
+* If your app is client-rendered with no HTML rendered already, using `hydrate()` is not supported.
+Use [render()](/apis/react-dom/render) (for React 17 and below) or [createRoot()](/apis/react-dom/client/createRoot) (for React 18+) instead.

 ---